Apostille USA

 • Non-Hague countries generally require legalization instead of apostille.

-• Proper document preparation reduces rejection risk.
+• Proper document preparation reduces rejection risk when determining which documents need apostille.

 Core Categories of Documents That May Require Apostille